 stress, unsatisfactoriness.
-But none of these words really capture what the Buddha was saying when he used the word dukkha.
-It does mean "suffering" and "stress" and "unsatisfactoriness" - but it includes all the minor annoyances of life as well.
-It's basically "getting what one does not want" and "not getting what one does want".
+But none of these words really captures what the Buddha was saying when he used the word dukkha.
+It does mean suffering and stress and unsatisfactoriness but it includes all the minor annoyances of life as well.
+It's basically getting what one does not want and not getting what one does want.
 It covers all those little niggling feelings that life is not perfect.

 In a number of discourses, the Buddha says: